skinwalker3654/C_DATABASE/README.md

 - Max name size: **49 characters**.
 - It uses linked list so you can add as much students as you want
 - Students get sorted by the ID (**Bubble Sort**)
-- if `database.txt` dosent exists than the program creats it
+- If `database.txt` dosent exists than the program creats it
+- The colors are not same in all systems (Terminal configuration deppends)